amiralisahraei/agent-rag-llm/README.md

 - **Tavily Search API**: Enables real-time web-based retrieval to provide updated and fact-based responses.
 - **Agents Framework**: Implements multiple agents for handling different tasks, such as document retrieval, knowledge augmentation, and query response.
 - **FAISS Vector Database**: Efficiently indexes and searches documents for relevant content.
+- **Gradio Interface**: Provides an easy-to-use, interactive interface for users to input queries and receive responses from the system.

 ## Components
 ### 1. Large Language Model (LLM)